 Jacqueline Sun, Board Member

-Jacqueline Chung Sun started becoming involved with Bring Me A Book™ Hong Kong in 2011 and joined its Board of Governors in 2012.
-Jacqueline is a law graduate from the London School of Economics and previously a commercial lawyer.
-Since becoming a mother, she now devotes her time between her two daughters, various charitable organisations and a small business of her own.
-Jacqueline is passionate about early childhood literacy and education.
-She loves and finds great joy in reading aloud to and with her children every day, and hopes to promote such a culture in Hong Kong.
+Jacqueline Chung Sun started being involved with Bring Me A Book™ Hong Kong in 2011 and later joined its Board of Governors in 2012.
+Jacqueline is director of Kikki.K Retail (Hong Kong) Ltd. and a stationery and books lover.
+Jacqueline is a law graduate from the London School of Economics and Political Science and previously a commercial lawyer.
+Jacqueline is a mother of three.
+She is passionate about early childhood literacy and education and hopes to bring about positive changes in Hong Kong through her contribution to Bring Me A Book Hong Kong.

 Jennifer Chen, Board Member

-In 2009, Jen founded the Otto Wong Brain Tumour Centre at CUHK after the sudden passing of her husband from a ruptured brain tumour.
+Jennifer is the Director of Philanthropic Engagement at Hong Kong Family Office, Legacy Advisors, and is the Asia Lead for the global Clearly advocacy campaign which aims to bring vision to everyone, everywhere.
+She represents the Chen Yet-Sen Family Foundation as a founding funder of Collective Impact Hong Kong.
+In 2009, Jennifer founded the Otto Wong Brain Tumour Centre at CUHK after the sudden passing of her husband from a ruptured brain tumour.
 The Centre focuses on research, patient care, surgical developments and treatments.

-Jen’s major achievement is being a mother of three active boys.
+Jennifer is also a dedicated mother of three active boys.
 Encouraging them to learn, inquire and read has been the most rewarding journey.
 They keep her grounded, focused and very busy!

 Michelle Bang, Board Member